Yokohama is a "self-contained" music city where you don't need to go to Tokyo

 | Official Website | yokohamabaysis.com |

 An indispensable live house when discussing Yokohama's indie scene.
-It has a two-floor layout—the basement is the main stage, and the second floor is for acoustic performances and DJ events.
-Known as a launching pad for young bands, many bands have gone nationwide from here.
-The booking staff are attentive, and connections naturally form between performing bands.
-If you mention you're looking for members, you might get introduced by regular bands.
+Two-floor configuration with the basement as the main stage and the second floor for acoustic and DJ event spaces.
+Known as a gateway for young bands, many bands have launched to national prominence from here.
+The booking staff are considerate, and connections naturally form between bands.
+If you mention you're looking for members, you might get referrals from regular bands.

 F.A.D YOKOHAMA (Flower and Dragon)